mozilla-l10n/documentation/tools/mercurial/useful_mercurial_commands.md

 ## Display log

 To display the log you can use `hg log -l NUMBER`, where *NUMBER* is the number of commits.
-Note that Mercurial uses `l` instead of Git's `n`.
-Use the space bar to move to the next page if the results don't fit in the screen.
+Note that Mercurial uses `l` instead of Git’s `n`.
+Use the space bar to move to the next page if the results don’t fit in the screen.

 You can also browse the history by running `hg serve` within the repository folder, then opening http://localhost:8000